BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean-Boulevard.md

 <hr/>

 <p>
-I'd also sometimes walk right on the sand itself: sometimes closer to the water and sometimes further up, toward the seawall
+I'd sometimes walk right on the sand itself: sometimes closer to the water and sometimes further up toward the seawall
 </p>

 <p>